 - The seminar will be devoted to advanced topics and cutting edge issues in family law.
 The seminar will permit students to pursue a particular topic in family law by conducting a significant, in-depth research project which will be presented for critique and feedback to the seminar participants.
 The seminar will focus initially on readings concerning contemporary issues in family law, followed by students’ research and presentations.
 Projects may include conventional research papers, roughly equivalent to a law review student comment or note, or may propose any equivalent project in any form with the consent of the instructor, e.g., an advocacy project, legislative proposal, etc.

 Prerequisites: Family Law or equivalent

-- Handbook on Children, Culture and Violence (edited with Dorothy Singer & Robin Fretwell Wilson, Sage, forthcoming 2006)
+- Handbook: Children, Culture and Violence (Nancy Dowd, Dorothy Singer, and Robin Fretwell Wilson, eds.)
+(Sage Publications, 2006)

-- Feminist Legal Theory: An Anti-Essentialist Reader (edited with Michelle S. Jacobs, NYU Press, 2003)
+- Feminist Legal Theory: An Anti-Essentialist Reader (Nancy Dowd and Michelle Jacobs, eds.)
+(NYU Press, 2003)